- 24 Apr 2023

 Network Interfaces

-The Network Interfaces table lists network interfaces collected by the different adapters, including MAC addresses, IP addresses and subnet addresses.
+The Network Interfaces table lists network interfaces collected by the different adapters, including MAC addresses, IP addresses, and subnet addresses.

 Open Ports

-The Open Ports table lists ports open to the world, including the access protocol and the service name.
+The Open Ports table lists ports open to the world, including the access protocol and service name.

 OS Installed Security Patches